JuliaComputing/Multibody.jl/docs/src/examples/suspension.md

 ## Adding wheels
 The example below further extends the example from above by adding wheels to the suspension system.
 The excitation is not modeled as a time-varying surface profile, provided through the `surface` argument to the [`SlippingWheel`](@ref) component.
-The connection between the wheels and the ground form two kinematic loops together with the `body_upright` joint, we thus set both wheels to be cut joints using `iscut=true`.
+The connection between the wheels and the ground form two kinematic loops together with the `body_upright` joint, we thus set all wheels to be cut joints using `iscut=true`.
+We start by adding a wheel to the quarter-car setup and then to the half-car setup.

+### Quarter car
 ```@example suspension
 @mtkmodel ExcitedWheelAssembly begin
     @structural_parameters begin
         mirror = false
+        iscut = true
     end
     @parameters begin
         rod_radius = 0.02
-        amplitude = 0.1, [description = "Amplitude of wheel displacement"]
+        amplitude = 0.02, [description = "Amplitude of wheel displacement"]
         freq = 2, [description = "Frequency of wheel displacement"]
     end
     begin